enders-o/video-streaming-service/README.md

 ## upload-webapp - Upload Video (Web)
 - Programming language: **Node.js**
 - Web application framework: **Express.js**

-    - users must validate credentials first (send request to auth service)
-    - upload video (mp4) file - streams
-    - video name and path are written to mysql service
-    - the file itself is written to a file storage through the file system service - to s3
+The upload web application service is a node and express js microservice responsible for allowing users to upload videos, that they can later view.
+It utilizes multer to store uploaded files in a temp folder.
+Once a user uploads a video it sends a request to the file-svc with the path to the file in the temp folder for the file-svc to upload to S3.
+It also stores the name and S3 path to the SQL database.
+After the user uploads a video it should show a success page.
+Utilizes the auth-svc for authentication.

 ## streaming-webapp - Video Streaming (Web)
 - Programming language: **Node.js**